 - Fills your pores.
 If you have pitted scarring, microneedling will stimulate collagen production to fill in the holes in your skin, raising the level of the pits and smoothing them out.
 Furthermore, the size of your pores will decrease as well, which lowers the occurrence of more acne in the future as there’s less chance for all the acne causing agents (dirt, oil, grime, bacteria) to get trapped and become inflamed.
 This is great for people with oily skin who suffer from repeat acne breakouts.

-- microneedling for scar treatment can be combined with other treatments to improve the appearance of your scars even more.
-Radio frequency and platelet-rich plasma (PRP) treatments have been shown to improve results significantly.
+- Microneedling for scar treatment can be combined with other treatments to improve the appearance of your scars even more.
+Radio frequency has been shown to improve results significantly.

 MDPen, a leading provider of microneedling products to microneedling practitioners, recommends you visit our practitioner page for a consultation for your specific case.
 With minimal downtime required, microneedling procedures for scars are an affordable option with amazing results.
 Contact MDPen today with any questions you may have!